aabidrahman001/Simple-JDBC-Connectivity-Testkit/README.md

 # Simple-JDBC-Connectivity-Testkit
 Basically a lightweight tester I wrote for testing active jdbc connectivity while getting annoyed with repeated failed attempts to test something at work

-- Compiles with Java8 and uses MSSQL
+- Compiles with Java8 and uses MSSQL Driver

 # Usage
 - in DatabaseConfig.java update the following paremeters as needed: